1988 Écône consecrations: Announcement of the consecrations

 In the 1980s, Lefebvre's stance changed.
-In 1983 (at the age of 78), while in the United States, he reportedly sounded out his American priests about the prospect of him consecrating bishops.
-Those superiors who objected to the idea were removed from their posts as a result.
+In 1983 (at the age of 78), while in the United States, he reportedly sounded out the American priests of the SSPX about the prospect of him consecrating bishops.
+Superiors of the society who objected to the idea were removed from their posts as a result.
 In 1986–1987, the Society's adherents in St Mary's, Kansas, were required to attend a series of catechetical sessions in which they were prepared for the forthcoming consecrations and their fallout.

 At the age of 82, Lefebvre first publicly announced his intention to consecrate bishops in a sermon at an ordination Mass in Écône on 29 June 1987, in which he declared that "Rome is in darkness, in the darkness of error", and that "the bishops of the whole world are following the false ideas of the Council with their ecumenism and liberalism".
 He concluded: "This is why it is likely that before I give account of my life to the good Lord, I shall have to consecrate some bishops".